marklogic/marklogic-kubernetes/README.md

 kubectl get services
 ```

-The output will be like this: (the actual name could be different)
+The output will look like this: (the actual names may be different)

 ```
 NAME                 TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)                                                 AGE